 The university's reputation for academic excellence and its location in New York City's Greenwich Village make Eugene Lang College appealing to students from other countries.
-At present, about five percent of the students in the college are international.
+About five percent of the students in the college now are international.

 All applicants whose first language is not English must submit valid TOEFL, IELTS, or PTE scores.
 The minimum score required for TOEFL (IB) is 100, for IELTS is 7.0, and for PTE is 68.
-Our TOEFL institution code is 2521.
-The TOEFL/IELTS/PTE requirement may be waived for applicants who have earned a 4-year degree from a U.S. College or University, or for citizens of the following countries whose native language is also English: England, Scotland, Wales, Ireland, Australia, New Zealand, Canada, or South Africa.
-Arrange for the testing service to send your test scores directly to The New School using the institution codes listed above.
-We accept scores taken within the past two years.
+(Our TOEFL institution code is 2521.)
+The requirement for a TOEFL, IELTS, or PTE score can be waived for applicants who have earned a four-year degree from a U.S. college or university and for citizens of the following countries whose native language is also English: England, Scotland, Wales, Ireland, Australia, New Zealand, Canada, and South Africa.
+Arrange for the testing service to send your test scores directly to The New School using the institution code listed above.
+We accept scores for tests taken within the past two years.
 If your scores are older, you must retake the test.
 For more information, visit TOEFL, IELTS, and PTE.

-Students from other educational systems abroad may submit examination results for possible advanced standing credit.
-Some examples of national maturity examinations include the GCE A Level Examinations (United Kingdom), Baccalaureate (France), Maturita (Italy), or Maturité (Switzerland).
+Students from other educational systems abroad can submit examination results for possible advanced standing credit.
+Examples of national maturity examinations are the GCE A Level Examinations (United Kingdom), Baccalaureate (France), Maturita (Italy), and Maturité (Switzerland).
 To be considered for advanced standing, a student must submit official examination results (in English) and, where relevant, an official transcription obtained through a professional service such as Worldwide Education Services (WES).
 In general, advanced standing credit will be awarded only for qualifying scores on the more advanced/higher-level maturity examinations.
 Credit awards will vary depending on the specific examination and results achieved, but not more than 30 credits total can be awarded for all examinations submitted.